-Importing Multiplication Tables Check (MTC) scores into Insight
+Importing and entering Multiplication Tables Check (MTC) scores

 This help guide shows you how to import MTC scores into Insight.
 There are a number of options, the easiest of which is to upload the CTF file.

-Then click Choose file, select the CTF file you have downloaded from the MTC portal, and click the Upload button to import the MTC results into Insight.
+Then click Choose file, select the file you have downloaded from the MTC service, and click the Upload button to import the MTC results into Insight.

 Click Load Mark Sheet and enter the scores: